netxms/netxms-doc/admin/event-processing.rst

 Processing Policy Editor`.
 To access the :guilabel:`Event Processing Policy Editor` window, press ``F4`` or select :menuselection:`Tools --> Event Processing Policy` menu.

+Only one user of |product_name| server can access :guilabel:`Event Processing Policy Editor` window at a time.
+Other users will receive ``Component locked`` error message when attempting to open this window.

+Changes made in :guilabel:`Event Processing Policy Editor` are applied at the moment when ``Save`` button is clicked.

 .. figure:: _images/event_processing_policy.png

    Event Processing Policy Screen